Working Memory: Long-Term Strategies & Supports for Diverse Learners

 The statistics on working memory tell it all:

-• Poor or underdeveloped working memory impacts about 1 in 10 children.
-(Gathercole & Alloway, 2008).
+• Poor or underdeveloped working memory impacts about 1 in 10 people (most published studies focus on school-age children) (Gathercole & Alloway, 2008).

-• Children with working memory challenges overwhelmingly struggle to make academic progress.
-Over 80% of children with poor working memory demonstrate scores below grade expectation in math and reading (Gathercole & Alloway, 2008).
+• Learners with working memory challenges overwhelmingly struggle to make academic and vocational progress.
+Over 80% of children in the original dataset showed scores below grade expectation in math and reading (Gathercole & Alloway, 2008).

-• Teachers describing students with working memory delays often use words like highly inattentive, short or poor attention span, and high distractibility levels (Alloway et al., 2009).
+• Teachers and instructors describing students with working memory delays often use words like highly inattentive, short or poor attention span, and high distractibility levels (Alloway et al., 2009).

-If the impacts are so significant, parents and teachers of diverse learners need to dedicate more time and resources to boost executive functioning skills like working memory.
+If the impacts are so significant, parents, caregivers, instructors, and mentors of diverse learners of any age need to dedicate more time and resources to boost executive functioning skills like working memory.

 What is working memory?